-The Centre has ten research nodes, which reflect current research strengths.
+The Collaborative has ten research areas, which reflect current research strengths.

-Currently, more than 70 researchers are publishing in the Linguistics FoR code (2004), and/or are trained in a field of linguistics and are active in research on language in some capacity, in linguistics, languages, philosophy of language, anthropology of language, media/comms, music, psychology, speech pathology, health communication, information/data science.
+Currently, more than 70 researchers are publishing in the language sciences, and/or are trained in a field of linguistics and are active in research on language in some capacity, in linguistics, languages, philosophy of language, anthropology of language, media/comms, music, psychology, speech pathology, health communication, information/data science.